Blue Lines: Reception

-According to Acclaimed Music, a site which uses statistics to numerically represent critical reception, Blue Lines is the 43th best-received album of all time, and third best-received of the 1990s.
 In 1997, Blue Lines was named the 21st greatest album of all time in a "Music of the Millennium" poll conducted by HMV, Channel 4, The Guardian and Classic FM.
 The following year, Q readers placed it at number 58 in its list of the "100 Greatest Albums Ever", and in 2000, the album was voted at number 9 in the magazine's poll of the "100 Greatest British Albums Ever".
 In 2003, the album was ranked number 395 on Rolling Stone's list of "The 500 Greatest Albums of All Time", 397 in a 2012 revised list, and 241 in a 2020 revised list.
 Pitchfork ranked it at number 85 in its 2003 list of "The Top 100 Albums of the 1990s".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 The track "Unfinished Sympathy" has also been singled out for praise, being hailed by BBC Radio 2 as "one of the most moving pieces of dance music ever, able to soften hearts and excite minds just as keenly as a ballad by Bacharach or a melody by McCartney."

 "This album is chill music for me – music to write to", said author Chuck Palahniuk.
 "I'm writing short stories to this right now.
 I put this on repeat, something Andy Warhol used to do: He'd put singles on and play them unendingly to the point where the language would break down, and he would paint to that trancelike repetition."

 As of February 2010, the album had sold 266,000 copies in the United States, according to Nielsen SoundScan.